 Student Affiliates in School Psychology (SASP) is a student led organization of the American Psychological Association (APA), Division 16.
-The goals of the CU Denver SASP chapter include keeping graduate students apprised of issues pertaining to school psychology, holding events or bringing in speakers to increase student engagement and learning, as well as participating in outreach activities that will strengthen the field of school psychology and the program at CU Denver.
+The goals include keeping graduate students apprised of issues pertaining to school psychology, holding events or bringing in speakers to increase student engagement and learning, as well as participating in outreach activities that will strengthen the field of school psychology and the program at CU Denver.
 To participate in SASP, members are not required to join the American Psychological Association or APA's Division of School Psychology (Division 16).
 However, members interested in becoming associated with the national SASP organization are encouraged to join Division 16.